WMFS (AM)

 WMFS (680 kHz) is a commercial AM radio station located in Memphis, Tennessee.
 WMFS airs sports radio programming branded as "ESPN 680AM Sports Radio Memphis".
 The station simulcasts with WMFS-FM 92.9.
-WMFS is home to the Geoff Calkins Show, the Jason and John Show, the Eric Hasseltine Show, and the Gary Parrish Show.
+WMFS is home to the Geoff Calkins Show, the Jason and John Show, the Giannotto & Jeffrey Show, and the Gabe Kuhn Show.
 As of the 2007 baseball season, WMFS has become the home of St. Louis Cardinals broadcasts in the Memphis area.
 It also broadcasts Tennessee Volunteers football and basketball games.

-The station's license is held by Audacy, Inc. It is one of six radio properties in the Memphis market held by Audacy; the others are WMC-FM, WRVR-FM, WMC, WLFP, and WMFS-FM.
+The station's license is held by Audacy, Inc. It is one of five radio properties in the Memphis market held by Audacy; the others are WLFP, WRVR-FM, WMC, and WMFS-FM.
 WMFS maintains studios in the Audacy complex in Southeast Memphis, and has a transmitter tower in North Memphis.

 History

+The station traces its origin to the establishment of WGBC, first licensed on November 14, 1924 to the First Baptist Church of Memphis.
+On November 11, 1928, with the implementation of the Federal Radio Commission's General Order 40, WGBC was assigned to Sunday-only operation on 1430 kHz, sharing this frequency with WNBR.
+(WNBR had been first licensed on February 18, 1927, to "Popular Radio Shop (John Ulrich)" at 883 Poplar Avenue in Memphis.)
+In 1930, both WGBC and WNBR were purchased by the Memphis Broadcasting Company, and in 1931 were consolidated under the dual call sign of WNBR-WGBC.
+On May 15, 1933, the WGBC call letters were dropped, and the station became just WNBR.